Ga direct naar inhoud

 The type of investment

 Your employer has chosen a type of investment.
 This is our approach to investment and how we spread the risks.
-There are three possible types of investment:
+There are two possible types of investment:

 Choices